-Our USaver is a savings account with competitive interest rates which could help you reach your bigger savings goals.
-Our Ultra is a transaction account that’s useful for everyday costs like rent and bills (keep in mind that you can only open an Ultra account if you already have a USaver).
+Our USave is a savings account with competitive interest rates which could help you reach your bigger savings goals.
+Our USpend is a transaction account that’s useful for everyday costs like rent and bills (keep in mind that you can only open a USpend account if you already have a USave).

-A joint account means you’ll have shared access to the account, and can both access and operate it independently (you’ll have separate profiles and you’ll both get a Visa debit card with an Ultra, for example), so it’s best to only open a joint account with someone you trust.
+A joint account means you’ll have shared access to the account, and can both access and operate it independently (you’ll have separate profiles and you’ll both get a UBank Visa Debit card with a USpend, for example), so it’s best to only open a shared bank account with someone you trust.

-If you’re saving for something together, UBank has lots of tools to help you, such as an Ultra Bonus Interest Rate.
+If you’re saving for something together, UBank has lots of tools to help you, such as a USave Savings Bonus interest rate.
 This is a higher interest rate that’s great in helping you hit your savings goals sooner, particularly with two people’s salaries going into it.